SBOL viewer- let’s get visual

 Doulix has created an interactive viewer to make it easier to view and communicate your sequence designs with SBOL.
 Try it out with a sample dataset or upload your own.

-Marco Amato, Alessandro filisetti & Davide De Lucrezia
+Marco Amato, Seung-Kwon Fontana, Alessandro Filisetti & Davide De Lucrezia

 Biologists are visual creatures

 No matter how complex is the metabolic pathway they are working on, biologists need sketches to make sense of what the are building.